The Contrarian Technical Index (CTI) is a high performance large cap equities timing model. It's unique from

 the vast majority of price-only methods in that it does not rely on standard trend momentum or mean-reversion.

-ting on the reversal of the security's price direction, rather than its continuation.
+by betting on the reversal of the security's price direction, rather than its continuation.

 Simulations over the past 10 years show Long/Short spreads of 25.1%/Yr unleveraged with no negative years